 Different channels draw different customer demographics and, so to implement an efficient cross-channel strategy, you first need to have a thorough understanding of your customers.

-You need to collect data about your customers from all the possible channels – social media, website, email marketing campaigns, and CRMs.
+You need to collect data about your customers from all the possible channels – social media, website, email marketing and CRMs.
 For instance, if you’re using Salesforce as a company CRM, link Salesforce to Excel to keep customer data in one place to better understand your buyer persona and opportunities for future sales.

 Focus on capturing customer data in a compliant manner and creating diverse buyer personas.
 At the end of the day, it all boils down to this- the better you know your customers, the greater will be the success of your cross-channel marketing strategy.